-Note: The authority and duties of the Faculty Senate derive from the Faculty Constitution (A51), Section 6.
+The authority and duties of the University of New Mexico (UNM) Faculty Senate derive from the Faculty Constitution (A51), Section 6.

-1. The Senate shall elect the following officers and representatives annually.
+1. The Faculty Senate shall elect the following officers and representatives annually.

-(c) Four members of the Senate Operations Committee
+(c) Four (4) members of the Faculty Senate Operations Committee

-2. The Operations Committee will also include the immediate past President of the Senate, whether or not he or she is a member of the Senate.
-The Operations Committee will always include seven faculty members, so that if the President and President-Elect are the same person, (i.e., when the President-Elect runs for a second term and is elected, or if the Past President and President are the same person, (i.e., during the second term of a two-year term as President), then five members of the Operations Committee shall be elected.
+2. The Operations Committee will also include the immediate Past President of the Faculty Senate, whether or not the Past-President is a member of the Faculty Senate.
+The Operations Committee will always include seven (7) faculty members, so that if the President and President-Elect are the same person, (i.e., when the President-Elect runs for a second term and is elected, or if the Past President and President are the same person, (i.e., during the second term of a two-year term as President), then five (5) members of the Operations Committee shall be elected.

-(1) Serve as chairperson of the Senate and the Operations Committee.
+(1) Serve as chairperson of the Faculty Senate and the Operations Committee.

-(3) Appoint ad-hoc committees as necessary to conduct Senate business.
+(3) Appoint ad-hoc committees as necessary to conduct Faculty Senate business.